 On Wednesday, September 14, the Asia Policy Program is hosting Katie Stallard, Global Fellow at the Wilson Center and Senior Editor of China and Global Affairs at the New Statesman, to discuss her latest release, Dancing on Bones: History and Power in China, Russia and North Korea.
-This talk will be moderated by Dr. Sheena Chestnut Greitens, director of the Asia Policy Program and Associate Professor at the LBJ School of Public Affairs, at Robert L. Patton Hall, RLP 1.302B at 12:15 PM.
+This talk will be moderated by Dr. Sheena Chestnut Greitens, director of the Asia Policy Program and Associate Professor at the LBJ School of Public Affairs, at RLP 1.302B, Robert L. Patton Hall at 12:15 PM.
+This event is cosponsored by the Center for East Asian Studies and the Center for Russian, East European and Eurasian Studies.
 The Asia Policy Program is a joint effort of the Clements Center for National Security and the Strauss Center for International Security and Law.

 History didn’t end.
 Democracy didn’t triumph.
 America’s leading role in the world is no longer assured.
 Instead, autocrats and populist strongmen are on the rise, and the global order established after 1945 is under attack.
 This is the phenomenon Katie Stallard tackles in Dancing on Bones, as she examines how the leaders of China, Russia, and North Korea manipulate the past to serve the present and secure the future of authoritarian rule.